Guikingone/SymfonyServicesStructure/chapter_I.md

-Alright, now, you know how to create a service, define him as a manager, build the CRUD method inside this last one and adapt your controller according to the manager, pretty solid skills that you have here, in fact, building a service doesn't require a lot of skill, juts some logic and a basic understanding of the request process in Symfony.
+Alright, now, you know how to create a service, define him as a manager, build the CRUD method inside this last one and adapt your controller according to the manager, pretty solid skills that you have here, in fact, building a service doesn't require a lot of skill, just some logic and a basic understanding of the request process in Symfony.

 As you may ask, how can i use a service to perform some bigger operations ?
 Like building a single API